Wilbour Studies in Egyptology and Assyriology Publication Series

 Wilbour Series Style Sheet

-Brown University’s Department of Egyptology and Ancient Western Asian Studies and Lockwood Pressare willing to work with authors whose manuscripts have been accepted for publication to achieve a
+Brown University’s Department of Egyptology and Assyriology and Lockwood Press are willing to work with authors whose manuscripts have been accepted for publication to achieve a

 publication that accommodates insofar as possible the author’s preferences within the overall design of the Wilbour Studies series.
 A number of general guidelines, however, should be observed.